SevlaMare/CSS-course-platform/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-If you don't want to follow the commits history skip this steps<br>
+If you don't want to follow the commits history, skip this steps<br>
 -Download Git at https://git-scm.com/downloads<br>
 -Make a Github account and setup your SSH key in your current machine.<br>
 -Clone the repository with terminal:<br>